-Although Clery Act compliance can be time-consuming, non-compliance can jeopardize campus security, affect the reputation of your college or university, and result in large fines, which currently average $57,317 per violation.
+Although Clery Act compliance can be time-consuming, non-compliance can jeopardize campus security, affect the reputation of your college or university, and result in fines of $57,317 per violation.

 The Clery Compliance Toolset is the only online tool which enables you to quickly and effectively develop and maintain policies and procedures, log incidents, and generate an Annual Security Report (ASR).